-(1) Report Required.
-When plans are being made by a supplier of water to a community water system or subdivision for constructing expansions, modifications, and improvements of the water supply source, water treatment facility, or for the development of a new community water system or subdivision, the supplier of water shall submit an engineer-prepared report to the department for review and approval.
-Upon receipt of an engineering report, the department will evaluate the report and either approve the report in writing or outline the requirements for further investigation.

-(A) Written approval of the engineering report shall be obtained before construction plans and specifications are finalized, unless otherwise approved by the department.

-(B) Engineering reports need not be submitted to the department for facilities constructed under a supervised program.

-(C) If the original approved report is more than two (2) years old, an updated engineering report must be submitted before final plans and specifications will be reviewed or as deemed necessary by the department.

-(2) Plans and Specifications Required.
+- (1) Report Required.
+When plans are being made by a supplier of water to a community water system for constructing expansions, modifications and improvements of the water supply source, water treatment facility or for the development of a new community water system, the supplier of water shall submit an engineer-prepared report to the department for review and approval.
+Upon receipt of an engineering report, the department will evaluate the report and either approve the report in writing or outline the requirements for further investigation. - (A) Written approval of the engineering report shall be obtained before construction plans and specifications are finalized. - (B) Engineering reports need not be submitted to the department for facilities constructed under a supervised program. - (C) If the original approved report is more than two (2) years old, an updated engineering report must be submitted before final plans and specifications will be reviewed or as deemed necessary by the department. - (2) Plans and Specifications Required. - (A) Water Treatment Facility. - Every supplier of water to a community water supply must submit to the department plans and specifications prepared by an engineer for review and issuance of a written approval to construct prior to initiating construction of-